Petru Lucinschi: Career in the Communist Party

-Post-Soviet career
+Immediate post-Soviet career (1991–1997)

 In 1991, he was appointed as Ambassador of Moldova in Russia.
 On 4 February 1993, he was elected as Speaker of the Moldovan Parliament, being re-elected on 29 March 1994 for a new term.
 He held the position until 1997.

-Presidency
+Presidency (1997–2001)

 Lucinschi was elected Moldova's second president in November 1996.
 Upon his assumption to office, many Western media outlets portrayed him as a Moscow man who remained oriented toward the Soviet past.
 He was often seen as the lesser evil to Vladimir Voronin from the Party of Communists.
 Under his leadership, the reforms started by his predecessor Mircea Snegur were continued.
 It also marked the beginning of Moldova's distance from the nations of the Commonwealth of Independent States and closer relations with the European Union.
 Over his four years in power, the Lucinschi administration was marked by fierce confrontations in Parliament.
 He served until 2001, when he called a snap election, and the Parliament voted in favour of Vladimir Voronin.

+Foreign policy

+Russia and CIS

+During his presidency, he advocated for close ties with Russia.
+He was friendly with Azerbaijani leader Heydar Aliyev, as they had worked together in the Soviet government and had been acquainted as leaders of their republics since 1970, when Lucinschi visited Baku.

 Post-presidency

 Since leaving office, he has continued to meet with his former counterparts, including Azerbaijani leader Ilham Aliyev, Kazakh president Nursultan Nazarbayev, Estonian president Arnold Rüütel, and Ukrainian president Leonid Kravchuk.
 Upon the death of former Russian president Boris Yeltsin, he described him as a politician who "paid a lot of attention to the national aspirations of countries of the USSR conglomerate", saying in addition that he "played an essential role for young independent states like Moldova".
-In 2018, he published his book Pyotr Kirillovich Luchinsky - Member of the Politburo and President, authored by Russian writer Mikhail Lukichev.
+In 2018, he published his book Pyotr Kirillovich Luchinsky – Member of the Politburo and President, authored by Russian writer Mikhail Lukichev.

 In early 2019, President Igor Dodon invited Lucinschi together with ex-president Mircea Snegur on a tour of the newly renovated Presidential Palace, which was in need for repairs for over a decade.
 In 2020, Lucinschi, along with 49 fellow members of the Nizami Ganjavi International Center based in Baku, called for international action to tackle new waves of the COVID-19 pandemic.

+During the Russian invasion of Ukraine, he personally assisted Ukrainian families in settling down in Chisinau.